 AMER FORT – JAIPUR – A grant monument in Rajasthan

 Amer Fort is one of the most beautiful monuments in Rajasthan located almost 11 kilometers away from Jaipur City on a scenic hill.
 Also known as Amber Fort, this major tourist attraction in Jaipur is built by Raja Man Singh.
 It is a panoramic marvel nestled next to the astonishing Maota Lake.
 The majestic charm and its geographical features make it an alluring tourist place to visit.

-The right blend of Hindu and Muslim architectural style is another fascinating feature of Amer Fort.
+The right blend of Hindu and Muslim architectural styles is another fascinating feature of Amer Fort.
 The beautiful palace complex of it was once used as the main residence of the Rajput Maharajas for many centuries.
 The fort is a blend of Mughal and Rajput architectural style.
 Ganesh Pol inside the Amer fort is the best example for this style of architecture.
 Embellished with mosaics, even the gate of the Amer Fort is grand and eye-catching.